Nesvilab/MSFragger/tutorial_fragpipe_outputs.md

 **ReferenceIntensity** real reference channel abundance if one has been provided, otherwise these values are virtual reference abundances from the average abundance across the channels, more information [here](https://msfragger.nesvilab.org/tutorial_tmt.html#quantification-settings)

-**[sample/channel name]** normalized and log2 transformed abundance/ratio for the given reporter ion channel from summarization to the stripped peptide sequence level
+**[sample/channel name]** normalized and log2 transformed abundance/ratio for the given reporter ion channel from summarization to the multiple-mod site level
 <br>
 <br>
 <br>